cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 ###2.2 Auto-magically Determine the Environment and Set the Configuration

 As each environment will, likely, have different configuration settings, we also need to be able to differentiate between them.
-Yii Framework does do this out of the box, but it's done by using different bootstrap files, such as **index.php**, **index-test.php** and so on.
+Yii Framework does do this out of the box, but it's done by using different bootstrap files, such as ``index.php``, ``index-test.php`` and so on.

-When using cloudControl, this isn't really possible.
-What we need to do is to have one bootstrap file, across multiple deployments, and for it to programmatically know where it is and set the appropriate configuration options.
+On cloudControl, an app should programmatically know where it is and set the appropriate configuration options.
+That way, your code will run in every environment.
 So we're going to be making additions to the code so this happens auto-magically.

 ##3.
 Put the Code Under Git Control